HacksPloiter/smartercolumn.nvim/README.md

 The available options:

 - `colorcolumn` (strings or table) : screen columns that are highlighted.
 This overrides cc specified anywhere else.
-If left blank gets the existing cc value.
-If left blank and not specified anywhere else, sets 81 as the cc.
+If left blank sets cc=81.
   - `"81"` (default)
   - `{ "81" }`
 - `disabled_filetypes` (table of strings) : the `colorcolumn` will be disabled